hazelcast/hazelcast/hazelcast-documentation/src/MultiMap.md

 ***RELATED INFORMATION***

-*Please refer to [MultiMapConfig.java](https://github.com/hazelcast/hazelcast/blob/b20df7b1677e00431ceddb7e90a0e3615a3e9914/hazelcast/src/main/java/com/hazelcast/config/MultiMapConfig.java) for more information on configuration options.*
+*Please refer to the [MultiMap Configuration section](#multimap-configuration) for a full description of Hazelcast Distributed MultiMap configuration.*